appleapplegaming/jollybite/public/videos/README.md

 This directory should contain video files for menu items displayed on the homepage.

-## Required Videos

-### shoarma.mp4
-Video showcasing the Broodje Shoarma dish.
-Should be:
-- Short duration (5-15 seconds)
-- High quality but optimized for web
-- Shows the preparation or final presentation of shawarma
-- Recommended dimensions: 640x480 or similar aspect ratio
-- Format: MP4 (H.264 codec recommended)

-### falafel.mp4
-Video showcasing the Broodje Falafel dish.
-Should be:
-- Short duration (5-15 seconds)
-- High quality but optimized for web
-- Shows the preparation or final presentation of falafel
-- Recommended dimensions: 640x480 or similar aspect ratio
-- Format: MP4 (H.264 codec recommended)

 ## Video Guidelines

 1. **File Size**: Keep videos under 5MB each for fast loading